 Therefore, you should become familiar with numerous kimura variations, including the closed guard kimura, reverse kimura submission, side control kimura lock, etc.

-The guillotine choke is one of the top Brazilian jiu-jitsu submission techniques you should learn and master.
+The guillotine choke is a top Brazilian jiu-jitsu submission technique you should learn and master.

 It is widely used in BJJ and MMA tournaments since it is one of the most effective attacks.